5 Reasons Why Green Tea Is Better Than Black Tea

 On the internet, you can read a lot of articles in which special properties are attributed to green tea.
-For example, green tea, which comes in many alternative forms like Tea Burn (check out Tea burn consumer reports essential details for more information), would help with weight loss, keep your teeth in top condition, reduce the risk of cancer and have a medicinal effect.
+For example, green tea, which comes in many alternative forms like Tea Burn, would help with weight loss, keep your teeth in top condition, reduce the risk of cancer and have a medicinal effect.
 More than three-quarters of the Dutch believe that green tea is healthier than black tea.

 We are just as curious as you are whether green tea is really that healthy, or whether you might as well take a regular cup of tea.
 Based on five statements, we assess: is green tea healthy?

 Green tea contains many antioxidants.
 Antioxidants protect the cells and tissues from free radicals; aggressive substances that can cause damage.
 Examples of antioxidants include vitamins C, and E, the mineral selenium, and flavonoids, which you find in vegetables, fruits, and tea.